valkey-io/valkey-doc/docs/data-types/streams.md

 * If you use N streams with N consumers, so that only a given consumer hits a subset of the N streams, you can scale the above model of 1 stream -> 1 consumer.
 * If you use 1 stream -> N consumers, you are load balancing to N consumers, however in that case, messages about the same logical item may be consumed out of order, because a given consumer may process message 3 faster than another consumer is processing message 4.

-So basically Kafka partitions are more similar to using N different Redis keys, while Redis consumer groups are a server-side load balancing system of messages from a given stream to N different consumers.
+So basically Kafka partitions are more similar to using N different Valkey keys, while Valkey consumer groups are a server-side load balancing system of messages from a given stream to N different consumers.

 ## Capped Streams

 Many applications do not want to collect data into a stream forever.
-Sometimes it is useful to have at maximum a given number of items inside a stream, other times once a given size is reached, it is useful to move data from Redis to a storage which is not in memory and not as fast but suited to store the history for, potentially, decades to come.
+Sometimes it is useful to have at maximum a given number of items inside a stream, other times once a given size is reached, it is useful to move data from Valkey to a storage which is not in memory and not as fast but suited to store the history for, potentially, decades to come.
 Streams have some support for this.
 One is the **MAXLEN** option of the `XADD` command.
 This option is very simple to use:

 {{< clients-example stream_tutorial maxlen >}}
 > XADD race:italy MAXLEN 2 * rider Jones